Updated October, 29, 2018

 - Spanish and bilingual books for all ages are greatly needed in many schools and early childhood centers in central Iowa.

-United Way of Central Iowa and Barnes & Noble have worked together to create a list of suggested titles you may want to purchase for the book drive.
+United Way of Central Iowa and Barnes & Noble will provide a list of suggested titles you may want to purchase for the book drive.
+Please check back as it will be updated by early November.
 It includes books that deal with common childhood issues like divorce, loss, and bullying.
 The books teach about history, science, and art.
 They feature children of color, children from different countries, and children with disabilities.
 They have beautiful, heart-stopping illustrations.
 And some are just plain fun.

 Whether you're shopping from the list or want to purchase books of your choice, here are a few creative ideas to spice up your holiday shopping at Barnes & Noble.

-- Browse the list and choose one (or two) from each age group section to purchase for the drive.
+- Browse the list and choose one (or two) to purchase for the drive.
 Then find a cozy corner in the store to spend a few minutes skimming each one.
 The stories will stay with you!

 - Bring your child or grandchild with you, and explain the importance of giving back.
 Before you go in, decide how many books you are going to purchase.
 Using the list or browsing the age-appropriate section with your child, select your favorites.
 For each book your child gets to take home, donate an identical book to the drive.